ShinjiX-Web/360_debut/README.md

 - Change the add to cart button on the product page to "Preorder" when a product is tagged with preorder on the backend.
 When the variant is changed, the button should still remain as “Preorder”.
 - Add 2 new controls under Customise Theme > Theme Settings > Colors to change the background color and text color of the add to cart button on the product page

 ## Part 2.
-Creation of new template
+Creation of New Template

 Create a new page under Online Store > Pages
 Create a new page template [page.test.liquid] in the theme codes, and assign the template to the page